Theodore George Young was born on 12th March 1884 in Toronto.

 Theodore’s parents Samuel and Catherine Louisa Einboden married on 1st January 1852 in York, Ontario.
 There is an image lower down of their marriage.
 (Permission granted to publish this image by the owner of a Public Family Tree on Ancestry.co.uk)

-The 1901 census for Canada on Ancestry.co.uk shows that the Young family were living at 41, Hazelton Ave, Toronto, Canada.
-Head of the household, Samuel Young age 54, born 1869 in Newfoundland was a Builder by trade.
-He and his wife Catherine Louise age 49, born 1851 in Ontario had six children living at home, they were, Alfred age 24 born 1876, a Dry Goods Clerk by trade, Susannah age 19 born 1881, a Milliner, Thomas age 18 born 1882 a Plumber, Theodore age 17 born 1884 a Watchmaker, Jennie age 15 born 1885, Ethel age 14 born 1887.
+The 1901 census for Canada on Ancestry.co.uk shows that the Young family was living at 41, Hazelton Ave, Toronto, Canada.
+Head of the household was Samuel Young aged 54 who had beenborn in 1869 in Newfoundland.
+H e was a Builder.
+His wife was Catherine Louise aged 49 who was born 1851 in Ontario.
+They had six children listed at home.
+They were, Alfred aged 24 who was born in 1876 He was a Dry Goods Clerk.
+Susannah aged 19 was born in1881.
+She was a Milliner.
+Thomas 18 was born 1882 and was a Plumber.
+Theodore 17 who was born 1884 was a Watchmaker.
+Jennie 15 was born in 1885.
+Ethel 14 was born in 1887.
 All the children were born in Toronto.
-There was also a relative (niece) living at this address, she was Mary Martin age 28 born 1872 in Ontario, a Proof Reader by trade.
+There was also a relative (niece) living at this address, she was Mary Martin aged 28 and was born in 1872 in Ontario.
+She was a Proof Reader.

-I cannot locate Theodore on the 1911 census but his family were still living at the same address with three children at home, Alfred age 34, Frances age 28 and Ethel age 22.
+I cannot locate Theodore on the 1911 census but his family was still living at the same address with three children at home.
+Alfred age 34, Frances 28 and Ethel 22.

 After basic training in Canada, Theodore embarked from Quebec on 26th September 1918 aboard the S.S.
 Huntsend, arriving in England on 12th October 1918 when he was posted to Bramshott Army Camp to complete training.
 When it became obvious that hostilities were coming to an end, Theodore was transferred to Kinmel Army Camp in North Wales.